 - Help communicating with schools, payers, providers and community services.

 - Help determining eligibility for access to a "pool of funds" to pay for those services, such as medical equipment, specialty physician visits and medications not covered by a child's insurance.

 Care Connection for Children serves those children with physical disorders that are expected to last for at least 12 months and result in one of the following:

 - A need for medical or related services beyond those normally expected for the child's age, or a need for ongoing treatments, interventions or accommodations at home or school.

-- A limitation in functions, activities or social roles when compared with healthy peers.
+- A limitation in functions, activities or social roles when compared with peers.

 - A dependence on medications, special diets, medical technologies, assistive devices or personal assistance.

-All of Virginia's special needs children under 21 are eligible for care coordination services from Care Connection for Children regional programs.
-Financial assistance may be available to children who meet medical and income requirements.
+All of Virginia's children with special needs under 21 are eligible for care coordination services from Care Connection for Children regional programs.

 How To Apply For Services

 Parents or any of the child's health care providers can call (757) 668-7132 or (800)-864-8903 to apply for services offered by the Care Connection for Children.